-They are our best friends, and they have such short yet joyful lives.
+They are our best friends, and they lead such joyous, playful lives.
 We can learn so much from our dogs.
 Honor yours with an original portrait.

-These graceful creatures add intrigue and personality to our lives.
+Loveable, squeezable, and sometimes they think they are people.
 Immortalize your favorite felines with a custom portrait.
 Makes a beautiful surprise gift.

 Pets with their Humans